fdcl-gwu/RTX-Documents/uav-build-guide.md

         0., 0., -1.0;
 ```

+### Resources
-See "Geometric Control and Estimation for Autonomous UAVs in Ocean Environments
+In "Geometric Control and Estimation for Autonomous UAVs in Ocean Environments":
-", Appendix B for details.
+- see Appendix B for fM Matrix details.
+- see Section 2.2.1 for Coordinate Frame Transformation details.

 # Attitude Testing and PID Tuning
 ## Attitude Testing